 A: Yes, plans are underway to return to a modified schedule for scientific research, including beam delivery.
 More information is forthcoming as plans are finalized.

 A: This will be evaluated on a case-by-case basis, pursuant to the criteria that the work can be performed safely and has been approved by TRIUMF leadership.
-Please work with your supervisor to determine the necessary arrangements for bringing contractors or visitors on-site, including the completion of the COVID-19 Screening Questionnaire and the recommendation for the use of face coverings.
+Please work with your supervisor to determine the necessary arrangements for bringing contractors or visitors on site, including the completion of the COVID-19 Screening Questionnaire and the requirement for the use of face coverings on site.